 In-Depth Comparison of the Dyson V8 and Dyson V10

 There are many similarities between the Dyson V8 and V10.
-Both have stick designs, a handheld mode and motorised brush bar.
+Both have stick designs, convert into a handheld vacuum, and have a motorised brush bar with stiff bristles.
 They also both come with a range of tools and a lightweight design.

 The most significant differences are the V10’s upgraded bin capacity, longer battery life, three power modes and more powerful digital motor.
 The redesigned cyclone configuration is also claimed to increase airflow by up to 20%.

 Note: For more information about these vacuums, read our in-depth reviews of the Dyson V8 and V10.
 We’ve also compared the Dyson V6 and V8, Dyson V8 Animal and Absolute, Dyson V7 and V8, Dyson V10 Animal and Absolute, and Dyson V10 vs V11.